The CascoCup Difference

 Can it get stuck or lost inside of me?

 Nope!
 It can be tricky to remove at first, but once you get the hang of it, you'll be a pro.
-The vaginal canal is about 4 inches long so the cup can't go far.
-If you are having trouble finding the stem, push like having a bowel movement while feeling for the stem.
+For most women, the vaginal canal is about 4 inches long, unless you have a low cervix, in which case your canal is shorter, so the cup can't go far.
+If you are having trouble finding the stem, push like having a bowel movement while feeling for the stem with your index finger and thumb.
 The cup should move down a bit and the stem will be more accessible.
 Then simply pinch the base of the cup to release the ‘seal’, and move it down and out.

 Where exactly is the cup supposed to be?

 There's no exact spot since each women's vagina and cervix is different.
 The cup seals against the vaginal muscles and fits below the cervix in the vaginal canal.
 In most cases, the tip of the stem is within 1/2"-1" from the vaginal opening.
 As long as there is no discomfort and no leaks, you should be good to go!

 That cup will fit in there?!
 It looks big!

 The cup folds down to the size of a tampon for easier insertion.
 Once open, the cup's rim seals against the elastic vaginal wall muscle.
 We suggest a couple of folds above, but please experiment with different folds to find what works best for you.

 I'm having trouble with leaks, what should I do?